 c.
 Business Registration

-Before you can officially launch, you’ll need to register your landscaping business with the North Dakota Secretary of State.
+Before you can officially launch, you’ll need to register your North Dakota landscaping business with the North Dakota Secretary of State.
 This step includes choosing your business structure (LLC, sole proprietorship, corporation, etc.) and registering your business name.

 You can register your business officially at the North Dakota Business Registration Portal.